kenzo-staelens/pg_engine/docs/source/quickstart/configuration_display.rst

       - 400
       - 400

 In this example we are using the reference data to set the size of both our renderer and uimanager's sizes to a 400 by 400 pixel square which we can easily change without accidentally forgetting to update the other.
-In our Root configuration file we are using ``GraphicsProcessor`` to apply these settings on our renderer and uimanager instances without the loader having to know how or what instances must be configured as *it's* job is to only load the data in a usable form.
+In our Root configuration file we are using :class:`~pg_engine.core.processors.graphics_processor.GraphicsProcessor` to apply these settings on our renderer and uimanager instances without the loader having to know how or what instances must be configured as *it's* job is to only load the data in a usable form.